rodw/rodw.github.com/article/how-to-develop-a-sourcing-strategy.md

     * Eliminate production bottlenecks in order to scale up the level of investment (and level of output, of course).

-    * Look for alternative suppliers, that offer higher quality or a lower price.
+    * Look for alternative suppliers that offer higher quality or a lower price.

     * Make a capital investment to radically change the way in which we service that function.